How to answer your question about house worth is really quite simple. You

 Once the inspection is completed, everybody sits down at the kitchen table to allow the agent to present their report.
 It may take the form of a sophisticated computerized graphic presentation, or simply a binder with colour graphs, testimonial letters or print-outs of comparable current and sold listings in your neighbourhood.

-During my career, I personally preferred to postpone offering an opinion right away.
-I typically felt it was better to show the homeowners how I arrived at my conclusion.
-Then, it wasn't just an opinion, but a solid justification.
-And I never pulled any punches.
 To answer your question about house worth, any good agent will provide detailed information and a professional considered opinion of your home.
 They'll tell you what you ...

 In other words, a good agent will not 'buy' the listing by suggesting an unrealistically high estimate with the intent to convince the seller to list with them, only to call the seller a few short weeks later asking for a price reduction.